Are you responsible for your exhibition plan?

 We know it’s not easy keeping on top of everything that goes into your live marketing strategy.

 But don’t let planning get you down!
-We’ve created this free exhibition planning template to help you organise your Exhibition stand and make sure all of your trade shows run smoothly.
+We’ve created this free trade show checklist template to help you organise your exhibition stand and make sure all of your trade shows run smoothly.

 The exhibition planning template has been compiled by our Senior Project Managers who have over 20 years in the industry, giving you the most accurate and realistic planning tool possible.